cert-manager/website/content/en/docs/contributing/e2e.md

 This exists to only test a certain feature (e.g. Email SAN) against issuers that support this feature.
 Each test specifies a used feature using `s.checkFeatures(feature)`, this is then checked against the issuer's `UnsupportedFeatures` list to check if it can be ran against the issuer.

+## External dependencies for running end-to-end tests

+The Venafi TPP issuer is the only component that requires an "external" resource.
+The CI uses a Venafi TPP server that is maintained by Venafi.
+The credentials are stored in Jetstack's Vault server.
+Note that we have no admin privileges over this server.
+Our contact point regarding this external dependency is Paul Cleary (`paul cleary at venafi com`).